whyliuxing/reverse-engineering-journal/README.md

 * [Interrupts](#interrupts-4132017)

 ## *General Knowledge (12/18/16)*
-* Processes are container for execution.
+* Processes are containers for execution.
 Threads are what the OS executes
 * Any function that calls another function is called a non-leaf function, and all other functions are leaf functions
-* Entry point of a binary is not main.
+* Entry point of a binary (beginning of .text section) is not main.
 A program's startup code (how main is called) depends on the compiler and the platform that the binary is compiled for
-* To hide strings from strings command, construct the string in code.
-So instead of string being referenced from the .data section, it will be constructed in .text section.
+* To hide a string from strings command, construct the string in code.
+So instead of the string being referenced from the .data section, it will be constructed in the .text section.
 To do this, initialize a string as an array of characters assigned to a local variable.
 This will result in code that moves each character onto the stack one at a time.
 To make the character harder to recognize, check out Data Encoding section in this journal
 * __Random Number Generator__: Randomness requires a source of entropy, which is an unpredictable sequence of bits.
 This source of entropy is called the seed and can be from OS observing its internal operations or ambient factors.
 Algorithms using OS's internal operations or ambient factors as seed are known as pseudorandom generators, because while their output isn't random, it still passes statistical tests of randomness.
-As long as you seed the algorithms with a legitimate source of entropy, they can generate fairly long sequences of random values without the sequence repeating
+So as long as you seed the algorithms with a legitimate source of entropy, they can generate fairly long sequences of random values without the sequence repeating

 ## *IDA Tips (4/1/2017)*
 * __Import Address Table (IAT)__: shows you all the dynamically linked libraries' functions that the binary uses.
 Import Address Table is important for a reverser to understand how the binary is interacting with the OS.
-To hide APIs call from displaying in the import table, a programmer can dynamically resolve the API
+To hide APIs call from displaying in the Import Address Table, a programmer can dynamically resolve the API
   + How to find dynamically resolved APIs: get the binary's function trace (e.g. hybrid-analysis (Windows sandbox), ltrace).
-If any of the APIs it called is not in the import table, then that API is dynamically resolved.
-Once you find a dynamically resolved API, you can place a breakpoint on the API in IDA's debugger view (go to Module windows, find the shared library the API is under, click on the library and another window will open showing all the available APIs, find the API that you are interested in, and place a breakpoint on it) and then step back through the call stack to find where it's called in user code after execution pauses at that breakpoint
+If any of the APIs it called is not in the Import Address Table, then that API is dynamically resolved.
+Once you find a dynamically resolved API, you can place a breakpoint on the API in IDA's debugger view (go to Module Windows, find the shared library the API is under, click on the library and another window will open showing all the available APIs, find the API that you are interested in, and place a breakpoint on it) and then step back through the call stack to find where it's called in user code after execution pauses at that breakpoint
 * When IDA loads a binary, it simulates a mapping of the binary in memory.
-The addresses shown in IDA are the virtual memory addresses and not the offset of the binary file on disk
+The addresses shown in IDA are the virtual memory addresses and not the offsets of binary file on disk
-* To show advanced toolbar: View -> Toolbars -> Advanced mode
+* To show advanced toolbar: View -> Toolbars -> Advanced Mode
-* To save memory snapshot from your debugger session: Debugger -> Take memory snapshot -> All segments
+* To save memory snapshot from your debugger session: Debugger -> Take Memory Snapshot -> All Segments
 * Useful shortcuts:
   + u to undefine
   + d to turn it to data